SECURITIES AND EXCHANGE COMMISSION

 Note 6 - Stockholders’ Equity

 The Company has an incentive stock plan, the Amended and Restated 2011 Equity Incentive Plan (the “2011 Plan”), and has granted stock options to employees, non-employee directors and consultants from the 2011 Plan.
 Options granted under the 2011 Plan may be Incentive Stock Options or Non-statutory Stock Options, as determined by the Administrator at the time of grant.
-On June 16, 2020, the Company’s stockholders approved an amendment to the 2011 Plan to increase the number of shares authorized for issuance under the 2011 Plan to a total of 14,000,000.
-As of September 30, 2020, there were 5,129,109 shares remaining available for issuance under the 2011 Plan.
+As of March 31, 2020, there were 1,065,566 shares remaining available for issuance under the 2011 Plan.

-During the nine months ended September 30, 2020, the Company granted stock options to employees to purchase 275,000 shares of the Company’s common stock with grant date prices that ranged between $1.55 to $2.56 per share.
-The stock options have terms of ten years and are subject to vesting based on continuous service of the awardee over periods ranging from three to four years.
-The stock options have an aggregate grant date fair value of $486,273.
+During the three months ended March 31, 2020, the Company granted a stock option to an employee to purchase 125,000 shares of the Company’s common stock with a grant date price of $2.24 per share.
+The stock option has a term of ten years and is subject to vesting based on continuous service of the awardee over a four-year period.
+The stock option has an aggregate grant date fair value of $217,813.

 The Company recorded stock-based compensation as follows:

-The following table represents stock option activity for the nine months ended September 30, 2020:
+The following table represents stock option activity for the three months ended March 31, 2020:

 |Balance – December 31, 2019||7,632,358||4,542,144||$||2.21||$||1.57||$||1.57||6.44||$||-|